 It’s up to you to provide the management and support to communicate the benefits for employees and customers.
 Inventory management is one of the most laborious and tedious business operations.
 Imagine what your business can achieve by cutting down on this zero-value task.

 Instead of spending endless hours doing stock takes, you can do more productive things like:

 Ask yourself: “Why does this happen?
-What benefit does it bring to customers?” for every part of your sourcing, manufacturing, and distribution.
+What benefit does it bring to customers?” for every part of your inventory management.

 Just-in-time inventory pros and cons

 As with every system, there are advantages but also disadvantages when it comes to JIT.
 Below, we’ll list the main ones.

 It requires minimal up-front expenditure, low inventory levels, and quick-moving inventory.
 All while keeping up with customer demand.

 If you have a hobby business or side hustle, you most likely already use just-in-time.
 You will not make hundreds of your products in advance as you are unsure about future demand.
 You never want to be left with heaps of dead stock.
 Using a JIT inventory management system greatly reduces this risk.

 This affects products with relatively short shelf life or may go out of style quickly.
 Perishable goods are the most obvious in this category, but non-perishables, like clothing, can also fall into it.
 Styles can change quickly, rendering your inventory obsolete.